semanticClimate/ai-automated-literature-review/README.md

 # CoLab Notebook

-*This is a teplate repository.
+*This is a template repository.
 Instructions for use are [here](https://github.com/semanticClimate/Research-Catalogue/wiki/Cataloging-Colab-Notebooks).
 Delete this line of text when your publish your own repository.*

 Add your DOI Zenodo badge here.